All Episodes

 Who is the headline writer?

-I know the New York Times guys don't listen to this show, but if you just happen to be sitting alongside him at the lunch counter today or whatever, and you know it's him, it's you know you know it's Fred or Jim or whoever it is, just give him a nudge and tell him to call in.
+I know the New York Times guys don't listen to this show, but if you just happen to be sitting alongside him at the lunch counter today or whatever, and you know it's him, you know it's Fred or Jim or whoever it is, just give him a nudge and tell him to call in.

 The headline writer.